pudly/schmopera-hugo/content/articles/from-tenor-to-mezzo-one-singers-path-through-gender-transition.md

 date = "2016-11-25T13:17:00+00:00"
 lastmod = "2016-12-13T09:37:00+00:00"
 publishDate = "2016-12-13T09:15:00+00:00"
-short_description = "\"I was a very high tenor,\" she says, even recalling many conversations with her mentors and peers about pursuing a career as a countertenor.
-On a daily basis, Sinclairé \"always had this debate with myself\" about how to train her voice; though not an easy decision to make, there was at least one simple truth to the matter: \"I never felt comfortable playing tenor roles.\"" slug = "from-tenor-to-mezzo-one-singers-path-through-gender-transition" title = "From tenor to mezzo: one singer&#039;s path through gender transition"
+short_description = "&quot;I was a very high tenor,&quot; she says, even recalling many conversations with her mentors and peers about pursuing a career as a countertenor.
+On a daily basis, Sinclairé &quot;always had this debate with myself&quot; about how to train her voice; though not an easy decision to make, there was at least one simple truth to the matter: &quot;I never felt comfortable playing tenor roles.&quot;" slug = "from-tenor-to-mezzo-one-singers-path-through-gender-transition" title = "From tenor to mezzo: one singer&#039;s path through gender transition"
 +++